rivenlogik/rivenlogik.github.io-src/_posts/2020-07-20-HTB-Optimum.md

 ## Summary

-Optium is a fairly straightforward easy rated Windows box.
+Optimum is a fairly straightforward easy rated Windows box.
 It involves simple enumeration and exploitation via a readily available metasploit module for a foothold.
 For privilege escalation, it requires enumeration of patch levels of the system to determine a relevant exploit for escalation.

 ## Walkthrough